 With our family office clients, initially they were a little bit reluctant to adapt to anything other than face-to-face interviews, which was why we could feel things were a little bit quieter.
 But, what has happened over time is they have engaged with the technology that’s available, like Zoom, Microsoft Teams and the various other things.
 That’s meant that now they’re feeling comfortable with that, they don’t need to be doing the travel for meetings in particular that they once did.

-If your clients aren’t traveling as much and are able and open to doing virtual interviews, then it probably means that they’re able to take advantage of more candidates and are less likely to lose them in a longer process?
+If your clients aren’t travelling as much and are able and open to doing virtual interviews, then it probably means that they’re able to take advantage of more candidates and are less likely to lose them in a longer process?

 Yeah, that’s totally correct.
 We can expedite things as quickly as possible.
 We’ve had a couple of roles where, historically, because each stage would have been face to face, which would have been subject to the availability of the people who were recruiting for the role.
 Now, because we’ve been able to facilitate that via Zoom, they have been able to move through the rounds very, very quickly.
 It’s definitely meaning that from having a job briefed in, to having it filled, the timeline is definitely quicker.